-During your initial consultation, I will ask questions about your symptoms and undertake a structural diagnosis of any musculoskeletal problems.
-I will also use the Traditional Chinese diagnosis techniques of feeling the pulse at the wrists and looking at the tongue in order to build up a complete picture of your individual state of health.
+During your initial consultation, I will ask questions about your symptoms and undertake a structural diagnosis of any musculoskeletal problems, including muscle resistance tests to discover if any muscle functions are inhibited.
+In some cases I will also use the Traditional Chinese diagnosis techniques of feeling the pulse at the wrists and looking at the tongue in order to build up a complete picture of your individual state of health.

-In accordance with the diagnosis, needles will be inserted along neural pathways that will allow the body to pinpoint where the problem is located and initiate a natural healing response, with rapid pain relief.
+In accordance with the diagnosis, I may treat the problem area directly utilising motor and trigger point needling into the affected muscles and nerves to restore function and/or use needles away from the site of pain.
+In the latter case needles will be inserted along neural pathways that will allow the body to pinpoint where the problem is located and initiate a natural healing response, with rapid pain relief.
 If you have had acupuncture before, this style may seem unusual as it does not rely on needles inserted locally into the problem area.
 Instead by mapping the nervous system of a limb to another limb or to the body, an effective treatment can be employed using needles in points located anywhere from the knee to the toes and elbow to the fingers.
-This means that the patient rarely has to disrobe, but on occasions where points may be required on the back or abdomen, a gown will be provided.

-Where appropriate, additional therapies such as a heat lamp, Chinese massage (tuina), cupping, moxibustion or guasha may be used.
+Where appropriate, additional therapies such as a guasha, heat lamp, Chinese massage (tuina), cupping or moxibustion may be used.

 How long will the effects last?

-The pain relief from the initial session can last anything from several hours to several days, after which it may begin to return, albeit at a lower intensity.
+With needling into areas away from the problem area (distal needling), pain relief from the initial session can last anything from several hours to several days, after which it may begin to return, albeit at a lower intensity.
 This is a sign that acupuncture is highly likely to work for this condition, but it will require further stimulation of the nervous system to retrain it, so that the body can fully resolve the problem (see my blog article How Acupuncture Works for more information).
-It is highly beneficial if, in the early stages of treatment, the patient can receive at least 2 treatments per week, as this will bring about a stronger and more rapid retraining of the nervous system.
+It is highly beneficial if, in the early stages of treatment with this style, the patient can receive at least 2 treatments per week, as this will bring about a stronger and more rapid retraining of the nervous system.
 Thus, rather than managing symptoms, the condition can fully resolve.
 Since I realise that this can be financially problematic, I offer a second treatment in a week at a reduced rate (see Pricing section below).
 This provides two treatments for a total cost comparable to one session with many other types of therapy.

 How many treatments will be required?

 Acupuncture doesn’t require any belief in it for it to work.
 What it does require is the same commitment that is necessary for any other physical medicine, i.e. to give it a fair chance to work.
 Fortunately, this does not mean blindly putting faith in having a long course of treatments.
-For most painful conditions, the Balance Method of acupuncture should provide significant relief from symptoms within 3 treatments.
+For most painful conditions, acupuncture should provide obvious relief from symptoms within 3 treatments.
 In which case it will be evident to you that the technique is working and then we can work out how many sessions may be needed to fully resolve the condition.
-If after 3 sessions nothing is changing, it is likely that there is a structural defect affecting the nerve, for which acupuncture is less likely to be effective.
+If after 3 sessions nothing is changing, it is likely that there is a structural defect (for example a bone spur pressing on a nerve or tendon), for which acupuncture is less likely to be effective.
 In which case, I will suggest seeking further medical investigations and/or structural manipulation therapies.